jstrassmayr/databricks_js_101/README.md

 This will result in a similar view as this:
 ![image](https://github.com/user-attachments/assets/8b214dd8-b906-45fc-8f0b-59386da486bd)

+## Gold layer: Read from Silver and write aggregated to Gold
+Let's create a Python Notebook to read data from Silver layer, aggregate it and write it to Gold layer.
+ - -> New -> Notebook
+ - Choose a name (e.g. "Bronze to Silver")

 # Create a job
 In order to run a Pipeline (aka.
 Workflow), you need to create Jobs for each of your Notebook like so: